Littleboy History, Family Crest & Coats of Arms

 Later some of the family were found further south in Bodmin, Cornwall.
 "It appears that the bodies of two of its principal benefactors, Sir Hugh and Sir Thomas Peverell, of Park in Egloshayle, were buried in this friary church."

-Important Dates for the Littleboy family
+Early History of the Littleboy family

 This web page shows only a small excerpt of our Littleboy research.
 Another 158 words (11 lines of text) covering the years 1080, 1155, 1088, 1150, 1155, 1419, 1395, 1398, 1398, 1407, 1407, 1419, 1351 and 1377 are included under the topic Early Littleboy History in all our PDF Extended History products and printed products wherever possible.